syncfusion-content/wpf-docs/wpf/ReportWriter/Saving-Reports.md

 ---
 layout: post
 title: Saving Reports | ReportWriter | WPF | Syncfusion
-description: saving reports
+description: Saving reports in Syncfusion Essential Studio WPF ReportWriter control, its elements, features and more.
 platform: wpf
 control: ReportWriter
 documentation: ug
 ---

-# Saving reports
+# Saving reports in WPF ReportWriter Control

 Essential ReportWriter provides support for saving a report as a PDF, Word, Excel and HTML documents with the help of the class ReportWriter.
 The report elements such as Tablix, matrices, charts, gauges, shapes, and text boxes are supported in this feature.